Axiata Arena: Background

 The arena has the highest seating capacity of any indoor venue in Malaysia with a maximum capacity of 16,000 seats.
 The stadium has 3 main doors which lead to a rectangular arena 69 × 25 meters large, which can adapt to different sports formats like boxing, badminton, basketball, volleyball, table tennis, judo, handball, wrestling and gymnastics.
-The stadium is also fully customisable for concerts during both day and night due to its opaque roof and can attract up to 11,000 audiences.

 History

 On 15 August 2009, former Malaysia's Prime Minister Tun Abdullah Ahmad Badawi opened the 2009 ASEAN Para Games in Putra Indoor Stadium.
 Closing ceremonies on 19 August 2009 were also attended by the Youth and Sports Minister of Malaysia.
-The main venue for the gymnastics competitions during Kuala Lumpur 1998 Commonwealth Games, this was also the venue for sport and entertainment events such as World Equestrian Games, Disney's on Ice and more.
+The main venue for the gymnastics competitions during Kuala Lumpur 1998 Commonwealth Games, this was also the venue for sport and entertainment events such as World Equestrian Games, Disney on Ice and more.